Maggot-Freak/Maggot-Freak/README.md

 # ***Before you interact / Info***

 -  ***❗❗❗Very unlikely to actually respond.
 I have VERY bad (social) anxiety.
 Talking to people is often impossible for me.
 Please don't take it personally.❗❗❗***
 - **Non-Sharing Selfshipper**.
+Weh.
+- I hate most people on here.
+So many of you are AWFUL... it's so FUCKING easy to be nice!!!
-- please don't try to involve me in any form of discourse, I'm too tired for any of this stuff.
+- Don't try to involve me in any form of discourse, I'm too tired for any of this shit.
+- Don't waste time on things you hate, it's pathetic.
+Get a hobby.

 # ***INTERESTS / FANDOMS*** (most significant interests in bold)
 - ***MLP***